San Juan Bautista, California

 San Juan Bautista (Spanish for "Saint John the Baptist") is a city in San Benito County, California, United States.
 The population was 2,089 as of the 2020 census.
 San Juan Bautista was founded in 1797 by the Spanish under Fermín de Lasuén, with the establishment of Mission San Juan Bautista.
 Following the Mexican secularization of 1833, the town was briefly known as San Juan de Castro and eventually incorporated in 1896.
-Today, San Juan is a popular tourist destination, as the home of the San Juan Bautista State Historic Park and other important historic sites, as well as cultural institutions like El Teatro Campesino.
+Today, San Juan is a tourist destination, as the home of the San Juan Bautista State Historic Park and other historic sites, as well as cultural institutions like El Teatro Campesino.

 History

 Statue of Fermín de Lasuén, founder of San Juan Bautista.

 Prior to the arrival of Europeans, the area around San Juan Bautista was populated by the Mutsun, a tribe of the Ohlone Nation of Indigenous Californians.
 The Mutsuns lived in villages in the area around San Juan Bautista, in settlements composed of thatched huts made of willow and native grasses.